Terasology/Notifications/README.md

 ![Notification Overlay](docs/notification.jpg)

 Showing and hiding notifications is controlled via events.
+See the description below for a quick overview.
+You can find more detailed information in the JavaDoc.

 - `ShowNotificationEvent(notification)` - A request to show a notification to the player in the notification overlay area.
     This event should be targeted at a client entity (an entity with `ClientComponent`).
 If not specified otherwise